 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 (Romans 12:2, NIV)

 This became my hope. . .that mind renewal through the power of the Holy Spirit would lead to my healing, but I had work to do too: Believe God every moment!

 Back to my story for a sec.
 Stubborn and hopeful, I drove home from work on the highway the next day and the day after that, each time experiencing intense fear.
 My mind entertained thoughts of quitting my job.
 I was becoming a slave to my fear.

-My husband and I devised a plan: I’d drive the 40-miles-per-hour roads to and from work.
+My husband and I devised a plan: I’d stay off highways and drive the 40-miles-per-hour roads to and from work.
 The plan helped and kept me employed, but failed to solve the root problem.
 Click & Tweet!